 - No bit holder

-Makita XPH102 18V LXT Lithium-Ion Cordless Hammer Driver Drill Kit
+#2 Makita XPH012 18V LXT Lithium-Ion Cordless 1/2-Inch Hammer Driver-Drill Kit with One Battery

-The Makita XPH102 is power and speed packed in a compact size.
+The Makita XPH012 is power and speed packed in a compact size.
 It is one of Makita’s bestselling cordless drills and has received tons of positive reviews online.
 In addition, I have to agree with those reviews.
-This drill is only 3.9 pounds and 7.3 inches long with a maximum torque of up to 480 in. lbs. using its four-pole motor.
+This drill is only 4.0 pounds and 8-1/8 inches long with a maximum torque of up to 480 in. lbs. using its four-pole motor.
 It uses 18V lithium ion batteries that can get you to work at around 3 hours depending on the kind of job you are doing.
 Moreover, in just 30 minutes of recharging, you can have it working again.

-This tool carries Makita’s trademark Extreme Protection Technology (XPT) that makes the drill dust and water resistant.
-Its dual speed settings offer a low speed of 600 and 1,900 RPM while the other setting can give you 9,000 and 28,500 BPM.
+This tool carries Makita’s trademark Star Protection Computer Controls that makes the drill dust and monitor conditions during use to protect against overloading.
+Its dual speed settings offer a low speed of 400 and 1,500 RPM while the other setting can give you 6,000 and 22,500 BPM.
 This kind of range makes this tool best suited for every type of drilling application.

 Pros: This tool can perform drilling and driving jobs with ease because of its hammer drill feature.
 It is designed to work on tough jobs such as drilling through wood, metal, masonry, and concrete.